NARPNet/NARPNet_NCS/README.md

 and in `Ck-in Roster` (to list of all the check-ins at the end of the net).
 I believe that it was suggested in the AmRRON macros that this file not be saved or archived in any way because it contains FCC call signs which are personally identifying information.
-We should probably handle it this way for pravacy reasons.
+We should probably handle it this way for privacy reasons.

 * `NCS_REMARKS.txt`: This is transmitted in the preamble to the net (`START.2`).
 The idea is that the NCS might have announcement or other info to contribute.
-The idea is that there will be something different here to make the net a little different each week.
-SEEN uses quotes with a blurb of explanation, etc.  Could be short commentary on current events, etc.
+Another reason is so that there will be something to make the net a little different each week.
+SEEN uses quotes with a blurb of explanation, etc.
+Could be short commentary on current events, etc.  Whatever the NCS thinks is appropriate.

 * `NCS_CLOSING.txt`: This is similar to `NCS_REMARKS.txt` and is transmitted in the closing of the net.
 The NCS's personal way of signing off.
+Some of the AmRRON NCS's have colorful and humorous ways of signing off.

 * `NCS_TFC.txt`: This is a list of files that the NCS will transmit to the net.
 It is filled out in advance before each net.
 It is used in the `NCS_TFC` macro.